 You might also like: Tissot vs Seiko: Which One Suits Your Style Best?

 Despite its unremarkable exterior, the Hydro Conquest is a practical diving watch.
-The Tissot Seastar 1000 is a more reasonably priced substitute to the Longines Hydro Conquest, which is visually identical.
+The Tissot Seastar 1000 is a great alternative to the Longines Hydro Conquest, which is visually identical.
 The Seastar 1000's design stands out because it is reminiscent of a compass.
 It shares the Hydro Conquest's 300m (1,000 ft.) water resistance.

 The Longines Hydro Conquest L3.640.4.56.6 is a luxury diver's watch that is clearly the better value after comparing the two versions.
 The Tissot Seastar 1000 is a more wallet-friendly choice if you're looking for a diving watch, but its lithium battery-powered movement is its primary downside.